UPPMAX/programming_formalisms/docs/sessions/version_control/README.md

 - undo every mistake

-This allows you to **work together**, as no collaborator can truely destroy your work.
+This allows you to **work together**, as no collaborator can truly destroy your work.

 ## What does the literature say?